aaminasiddiqui/Fashion-MNIST/README.md

 8	| Bag
 9	| Ankle boot

-Used matplotlib to view an image from the data set.
+- Used matplotlib to view an image from the data set.
 It can be any image from the data set.
-Normalized the X train and X test data by dividing by the max value of the image arrays.
+- Normalized the X train and X test data by dividing by the max value of the image arrays.
-Reshaped the X arrays to include a 4 dimension of the single channel.
+- Reshaped the X arrays to include a 4 dimension of the single channel.
 Similar to what we did for the numbers MNIST data set.
-Converted the y_train and y_test values to be one-hot encoded for categorical analysis by Keras.
+- Converted the y_train and y_test values to be one-hot encoded for categorical analysis by Keras.

 ### Model Training
-Used Keras to create a model consisting of the following layers
+-Used Keras to create a model consisting of the following layers
   - 2D Convolutional Layer, filters=32 and kernel_size=(4,4)

   - Pooling Layer where pool_size = (2,2)